 It’s really that simple.

-If you decide to accept returns, then eBay gives you the ability to customize your return policy extensively.
-You can decide how long the buyer has to request a refund, whether the refund will be full or partial, and whether you’ll charge the buyer for shipping and/or restocking.
+If you decide to accept returns beyond those absolutely required, eBay gives you the ability to customize your return policy extensively.
+You can decide how long the buyer has to request a refund, whether the refund for certain returns will be full or partial, and whether you’ll charge the buyer for return shipping.

 When the eBay returns procedure begins, you can do any of the following:

-You can only give a buyer a partial refund if you let them keep the item they want to return.
+You can only give a buyer a partial refund if the item is returned damaged or used, or if you let them keep the item they want to return.

-This can be a good option if you would have a tough time reselling the item, such as if you delivered something, they opened it and found that it was damaged, and the packaging is now impossible to reuse.
-It also saves both parties the time and money involved in dealing with shipping.
+This can be a good option if you would have a tough time reselling the item, such as if it was damaged.
+It also saves both parties the time and money involved in dealing with return shipping.

 Give the buyer all of their money back and allow them to keep the item.